jamesenki/ADR_Concord/README.md

-# flight of the concord
+# Find a Standardized Workflow/Pipeline Product
-> finding an enterprise workflow orchestration engine that can coordinate Continuous Integration pipelines and managee Continuous Deployment
+> finding an enterprise workflow orchestration engine that can coordinate Continuous Integration pipelines and managee Continuous Deployment in a way that flexible and scalable enough to meet then needs of most teams in our ecosystem.

 ## Problem Statement
 - High performing teams practice continuous integration with trunk based development, automated testing of code, behavior and compliance for security and other governance.